 Top tips for parents

 "I think if I could change anything about the way I handled Faith going into secondary school, it would be to step back a little more.
 I wish I'd encouraged her a little more to take control of her own situation rather than nagging.
 Sometimes children do have to learn through their mistakes and I don't say that lightly.
 It's part of growing up, but very difficult for us parents."

 Kerri, mum to Faith (age 18)

+55

 "Try to get good communication established with the school, ideally before your child starts there.
 Knowing who to speak to about any issues that come up and having a system in place for sharing information is really helpful."

 Katie, mum to Lewis (age 11)

-"I think it's really important that teachers are aware of the possible emotional impact of CF - children are dealing with symptoms and the treatment burden as well as everything else in life, and for some children it can be hard living in the shadow of this condition."

 Rebecca, mum to Ashley (age 16)

 "Make sure teachers know that a 'healthy diet' for other children isn't necessarily healthy for children with cystic fibrosis.
 The extra calories are of course part of their treatment, it's useful for teachers to know this so they're not labelling your child's diet as 'unhealthy'."

 Pamela, mum to Alasdair (age 14)

 "Think about simple things that the school can do to make things a little easier for your child - getting a fast pass for the lunch queue and having a conveniently situated locker are small requests but can make a big difference."

 Sarah, mum to Grace (age 14)